 Direct impacts on protected species habitat would occurred as a result of past filling of waterways and wetlands for right-of-way for the HSDRRS.
 The direct cumulative impacts on protected species habitat are associated with construction activities likely causing increased sedimentation of waterways from stormwater runoff during rain events.
 The direct impacts include changes in water temperature, salinity, turbidity, DO, hydrology, and water velocity.
 These water quality impacts would impact the protected species by degrading their aquatic habitat and potentially impacting their food sources, abilities to forage, and visibility for migration and escape from predators.
-Within much of the study area, no cumulative direct or indirect impacts from the conversion of natural areas could increase marsh fragmentation, alter hydrology, and in turn affect habitat quality, degrading habitat for some protected species.
+Within much of the study area, no cumulative direct or indirect impacts on protected species would be expected to occur.
+Cumulative indirect, long-term impacts from the conversion of natural areas could increase marsh fragmentation, alter hydrology, and in turn affect habitat quality, degrading habitat for some protected species.